 Line 316: You say "Spider abundance was higher on low-lying Japanese barberry, similar to other observations with invasive plants like Japanese stiltgrass."
 Yes, but the prey those spiders are hunting are not produced by the plants in question.
 They are typically flying adults of detritivores (Tipulids etc), incidental aquatic adults like mayflies, dobsonflies, stoneflies, and caddisflies, as well as carrion flies, various beetles, etc. Again, you are implying that barberry and stiltgrass actually produce more prey than native plants.
 They do not.

+Considering the reviewer’s careful attention to potential trophic links throughout their feedback, we are rather surprised by their casual assertion that the spiders collected in our study (whether in general or specifically on barberry) were not depredating herbivores consuming those host plants.
+We would like to emphasize that we counted all spiders and we strongly suspect that at least some of them consumed the numerous herbivores that we did collect on our host plants.
+At a minimum, we are surprised that the reviewer was so intimately familiar with our study site and all 213 invertebrate families we identified as to make this strong claim.
+More to the point, though, is that our purpose in writing this sentence was to highlight the potential impact of plant architecture on patterns of occupation by invertebrates that could subsequently become food for birds.
+Whereas the reviewer appears to be primarily concerned with trophic links between plants and arthropods, we would argue that such a narrow focus inevitably leaves out important factors that shape natural communities.
+We have revised this sentence (lines 321–323) to emphasize the connection with plant architecture.
+It now reads:

+“These differences in architecture may explain why spider abundance was higher on low-lying Japanese barberry, matching other observations with invasive plants like Japanese stiltgrass (Landsman et al. 2020).”

 To reiterate, web-building spiders should be considered separately since they are using plants (and the ceiling corners in my house) just as structural support for their nets.
 Their prey are flying insects that are not associated with the plants in question.
 I have the same concern about aquatic insects.
 They are simply using the plants as resting sites.
 Because they are not produced by plants, they do not belong in a comparison of the insect productivity of native vs non-native plants.
 Their load on a plant is much more a function of that plant's proximity to a wetland rather than its evolutionary origin.
 The only arthropods predicted to be affected by nativity of plants are insect herbivores.
 The data gathered here should be re-analyzed excluding web-building spiders (free hunting spiders can be included as an index of prey load) and aquatic insects that were not produced by the plants sampled.